 - Aerosol sprays

 - Nail polish

-Learn more about ORM-D, Limited Quantity and combustible liquid shipments, including alternatives for shipping these materials to Alaska and Hawaii via other FedEx® services.
+Learn more about Limited Quantity and combustible liquid shipments, including alternatives for shipping these materials to Alaska and Hawaii via other FedEx® services.

 - Shipper’s address

 - Proper shipping name as designated by the U.S. Department of Transportation (DOT)

 - The UN/NA Identification Number

 Depending on the contents of your shipment, additional markings may be required: